Updated 2021-04-13 [Lavrov quote]

 Why put up with it?
 Inertia, ignorance, weakness, and fear, I guess.
 Nowadays, agreement-incapable, hysterical US leadership flings around sanctions like beads at Mardi-Gras.
 National economies are choking on USD debt service as the global economy collapses under the combined influence of COVID-19 and the accumulation of failure since 2008.
 Thus, high incentives for alternatives to the USD-dominated Eurodollar system for global trade.

 So far, nobody has come forward to directly challenge the USD.
-There's a long intellectual legacy teaching that the exhorbitant privilege comes with high costs: running big current account deficits, loss of competitiveness and hollowing out national industry due to currency overvaluation.
+(But see below, Russian Foreign Minister Sergey Lavrov on payment systems, etc.) There's a long intellectual legacy teaching that the exhorbitant privilege comes with high costs: running big current account deficits, loss of competitiveness and hollowing out national industry due to currency overvaluation.
 I'm not sure how trustworthy are those perceptions, although they certainly apply to the US in its experience as currency hegemon.
 They may or may not be necessary consequences, but as long as they are perceived so, a natural reluctance to take on the USD is understandable.
 Moreover, there's pretty good evidence that the US will fight to preserve its currency hegemony.
 That was definitive back when the US was military hegemon, but that day has likely passed.
 Still, further reluctance would be understandable in light of the enormous destructive capability of the US military, despite its inability to actually win wars.

 So nobody really wants the global reserve currency.
 And, really, it's a stupid idea to even have one.
 Exorbitant privilege opens wide the pathway to corruption.
 The hegemon, no matter how seemingly benign in early days, tends towards malign as the imperial wealth pump fails over time (you can only loot until the wealth is gone).
 But what about trade?
 How can nations facilitate cross-border trade to their mutual benefit without accepting a powerful third party as the common intermediary?